 Of the two cameras under consideration, the Canon 450D features an APS-C sensor and the Canon G1 X Mark II an 1.5-inch sensor.
 The sensor area in the G1X Mark II is 20 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 1.85.
 The sensor in the 450D has a native 3:2 aspect ratio, while the one in the G1X Mark II offers a 4:3 aspect.

-Despite having a smaller sensor, the G1X Mark II offers a slightly higher resolution of 13 megapixel, compared with 12.2 MP of the 450D.
-This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.49μm versus 5.19μm for the 450D).
+Despite having a smaller sensor, the G1X Mark II offers a slightly higher resolution of 13 megapixels, compared with 12.2 MP of the 450D.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.49μm versus 5.19μm for the 450D).
 However, it should be noted that the G1X Mark II is much more recent (by 6 years) than the 450D, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |2.||Canon G1 X Mark II||1.5-inch||13.0||4160||3120||1080/30p||21.5||10.8||581||58|

 Many modern cameras cannot only take still pictures, but also record videos.
 The G1X Mark II indeed provides for movie recording, while the 450D does not.
 The highest resolution format that the G1X Mark II can use is 1080/30p.